Would you be willing to call a shipping container home? - NewsBreak

 “The goal of Stackhouse is to add a new column of homeownership to the market,” Briggs said.

 Once approved and constructed, the first tower will house 62 units; 40 of the units will be sold to homeowners in a co-op fashion.
-The other 22 will be used as a try-before-you-buy concept.
+The other 22 will be used as a try-before-you-buy concept with three-, six- and 12-month leases.

 The company is hoping to break ground within the next six to eight months and have the first tower complete within 12-18 months.